zackmdavis/Less_Wrong_Drafts/said_scrap.md

 section 2nd editing pass needs—

+Less Wrong Betrayed; Or, C

+## I. Prologue
-• "If I Can't Explain It to Said Achmiz, I Probably Don't Understand It"
+### "If I Can't Explain It to Said Achmiz, I Probably Don't Understand It"
+## II.
+The Ban Contradicts Less Wrong's Stated Values
-• An Inversion of Values
+### An Inversion of Values
-• If "Every Individual Owns Their Own Judgment of You", Then the Ban Rationale Is Untenable
+### If "Every Individual Owns Their Own Judgment of You", Then the Ban Rationale Is Untenable
+### The Ban Reneges on LessWrong 2.0's Single Locus of Discussion Mandate and Archipelago Doctrine
+## III.
+The Case for the Ban Rests on Misrepresentations
-• Misrepresentations in Habryka's Analysis of Achmiz's Comments
+### Misrepresentations in Habryka's Analysis of Achmiz's Comments
-• User-Level Bans Are a Sufficient and Less Intrusive Remedy
+### Misrepresentations in Habryka's Claims of Alleged Author Complaints About Achmiz
-• Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply
+### Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply
-• The Ban Reneges on LW2's Single Locus of Discussion Mandate and Archipelago Doctrine
+## IV.
+The Ban Was Unnecessary
+### User-Level Bans Are a Sufficient and Less Intrusive Remedy
-• Effort Ratios Are Logically Irrelevant
+### Effort Ratios Are Logically Irrelevant
+## V. Further Replies
-_ Misrepresentations in Habryka's Claims of Alleged Author Complaints About Achmiz _ Preventing "Relitigation" and "Fights of Attrition" Is a Pretext for Suppressing Dissent
+### Preventing "Relitigation" and "Fights of Attrition" Is a Pretext for Suppressing Dissent
-• Replies to Vaniver
+### Replies to Vaniver
+#### On the Ideological Turing Test
+#### On "Emotional Tallness"
+## IV.
+What's Acutally Going On
-_ We Don't Actually Respect You
+### We Don't Actually Respect You